 - Vegan (except for fatty fish and fermented milk products like kefir and yogurt)

 You can use the tags to find a recipe that fits your needs.
 In addition to traditional sugar, I consider everything from maple syrup, honey, to coconut sugar as added sugar and avoid them in my recipes.
 These recipes have helped me tremendously in completely cutting out added sugar from my diet, even though I had quite the addiction, as do many people.
-A note about gluten: I have nothing against gluten per se, I am not gluten intolerant myself and there isn’t much solid research supporting a gluten-free diet for those that don’t have a diagnosed intolerance to it.
+A note about gluten: I have nothing against gluten per se, I am not gluten intolerant myself and there isn’t much solid research supporting a gluten-free diet for those that don’t have a celiac disease diagnosis.
 However, some sources still recommend that people with inflammatory conditions avoid consuming gluten, so I eat gluten-free just in case.
-This resolution was beneficial, since it brought me to experiment with lots of original and highly nutritious gluten-free grains.
+This resolution was beneficial, since it brought me to experiment with lots of highly nutritious gluten-free grains.

 I absolutely love to discover new and little-known ingredients that enhance the health benefits of my recipes.
 One of my favourite findings is teff, an ancient grain from Ethiopia, which I have learned to use both for baking and cooking.
 Discovering clever substitutions to make recipes healthier, such as substituting sugar or maple syrup with date paste, is something I find particularly gratifying.